Rasheed19/e2e-iris/README.md

 oprations (MLOps) structure to develop both the model steps and pipelines.
 A classification model is trained on the [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and its entire life cycle is monitored via the MLflow model tracking.
 The model is deployed locally using the MLflow deployment service.
 An interactive dashboard  is built using the [shiny](https://shiny.posit.co/py/) python framework to showcase batch prediction while the MLflow deployment service daemon is running locally.

-The training pipeline for this project looks like this (which can be customisrd to fit your use cases):
+The training pipeline for this project looks like this (which can be customised to fit your use cases):

 ![Dashboard UI](assets/training_pipeline.png)